 Chicken Fricassée

-Chicken Fricassée is an easy one-pan recipe that consists of braised chicken in a mushroom cream sauce-an easy recipe anyone can make!
+Chicken Fricassée is an easy one-pan recipe that consists of braised chicken in a creamy mushroom sauce-an easy recipe anyone can make!

-Chicken Fricassee on white plate with sliced cherry tomatoes
+Chicken fricassee on white plate with mushroom sauce and cherry tomatoes.

-This slow simmered chicken dish has a mild, savory mushroom flavor with a hint of lemon and tarragon.
-If you're not a fan of tarragon, feel free to substitute with parsley!
+This slow simmered chicken dish has a mild, savory mushroom flavor with a hint of lemon and tarragon (optional.)
+If you’re not a fan of tarragon, feel free to substitute with parsley!

 What is Fricassée?

-Fricassee is a French term meaning to brown and braise a meat and serve it with a sauce made from its own stock.
-Sounds fancy and difficult, but it's not!
+Fricassee is a French term that defines a cooking method meaning “to brown and braise a meat and serve with a sauce made from its own stock.”

-In this instance, the sauce for Chicken Fricassée is made with chicken broth and mushrooms.
+In this instance, the sauce for Chicken Fricassée is made with chicken stock and mushrooms.
+This is a traditional French classic, similar to the classic french chicken stew.

-Boneless, skinless chicken thighs, butter, oil, flour, white wine, mushrooms, chicken broth, egg, cream, lemon juice, and tarragon.
+Boneless, skinless chicken thighs, (or chicken breasts), butter, olive oil, (you can use vegetable oil), all-purpose flour, garlic cloves, dry white wine, mushrooms, chicken broth, egg, heavy cream, fresh lemon juice, and tarragon (optional) or the fresh herb of your choice (parsley, thyme, sage, bay leaf, etc.)

 How to make it

-If you use meat with the skin-on, trim away the fat and pour some of the oil in the skillet out...chicken fat produces more oil than you need for the creamy mushroom sauce
+• If you use dark meat with the skin-on, trim away the fat and, after you’ve browned the chicken, pour out some of the oil in the skillet…chicken fat produces more oil than you need for the creamy mushroom sauce

 Make ahead and storage

-If time isn't on your side, bake the chicken thighs in advance and store in the fridge for up to 3 days.
+If time isn’t on your side, bake the chicken in advance and store in an airtight container in the fridge for up to 3 days.

-When ready to serve, lightly brown the thighs on the stove, remove them from the pan, make the sauce and return the meat back to the skillet to absorb some of the mushroom sauce.
+When ready to serve, lightly brown the chicken on the stove, remove from pan, transfer to plate.
+Make the sauce and return the meat back to the skillet to absorb some of the mushroom sauce.

 Serving suggestions

-Traditionally, Chicken Fricassée is served with a starch, like scalloped potatoes, creamy mashed potatoes, and a green vegetable (think peas, broccoli or sautéed spinach.)
+Traditionally, Chicken Fricassée is typically served with a starch, like scalloped potatoes, brown rice, white rice, egg noodles, creamy mushroom risotto, creamy mashed potatoes, and a green vegetable (think peas, broccoli or sautéed spinach.)

 Chicken Fricassee on white plate with rice and tomatoes